 The nature of computation / Moore and Mertens.
 This monster (900+ pages) of a book contains a wealth of information on computation from a unique perspective.
 While reading it cover to cover is a large undertaking, it is a great book to sample from and have by your side as a reference.

 Introduction to the theory of Computation / Sipser.
 This was the textbook for CS121 in previous iterations.
-It is an extremely well-written book with very clear explanations and proofs, and can serve as a good accompaniment for the first half or so of this course.
+It is an extremely well-written book with very clear explanations and proofs, and can serve as a good accompaniment for about half of this course.

 Computational complexity: A modern approach / Arora and Barak.
 This is a graduate textbook on computational complexity, and hence contains much more than what we’ll cover here.
 However, it might serve as a useful reference for some of the topics of this course (especially in its second half).

 See the background page for some useful resources on the mathematical background.